ft-mugurel/42-minirt/README.md

 ![Project Image](Pictures/img.jpeg)

 This project is part of the École 42 curriculum.
-It focuses on [briefly describe the purpose or goal of the project].
+It focuses on ray tracing.

 ---